beckigreen/teaching-resources/README.md

-# teaching-resources
+# Teaching resources
-Material created for workshops and seminars
+Repo containing material created for workshops and seminars.

+- mice-imp.Rmd - workshop on multivariate imputation by chained equations in R